meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 between data locality and avoiding entire large relations mapping to the same shard.

 We will define three spaces:
-- Key space: positive integer
+- Key space: unsigned integer
-- Stripe space: positive integer
+- Stripe space: unsigned integer
 - Shard space: integer from 0 to N-1, where we have N shards.

 ### Stripe -> Shard mapping